 If you are looking for more information on what you should expect with new hearing aids, check out our in-depth blog post.
 We also have a great YouTube video that walks you through this adjustment period.

-Noise-induced hearing loss occurs when we are exposed to dangerous sound levels for extended periods of time.
-For musicians, this occurs when you listen to music on your headphones, practice your instrument, or hold live performances.
-But these instances don’t have to damage your hearing.
+For musicians, noise-induced hearing loss occurs when you listen to loud music on your headphones, practice your instrument, or hold live performances.
+However, instances like these don’t have to damage your hearing.

-Some ways to protect your hearing as a musician include: Limit the amount of time spent wearing headphones, stand aside from speakers during live performances, or wear earplugs when attending concerts.
-Simply try your best to reduce how often you are exposed to dangerous sound levels.
+Some ways to protect your hearing are: Limit the amount of time spent wearing headphones, wear in-ear monitors rather than use floor monitors, stand aside from speakers during live performances, and wear hearing protection (ear plugs) when attending concerts.
+Generally, for the best hearing health, reduce your exposure to dangerous sound levels.

 How Can We Help You?

-If you’d like to hear better for a reasonable price, contact us now.
+If you’d like to say goodbye to suffering from hearing loss, contact us now.